ECHO: A Framework for Inclusive Assistive Tech

 What does inclusivity mean when one world sets the standard for all?

 Inclusive design is often framed as universal, but most frameworks used today were developed in the West, for Western contexts.
-When applied elsewhere, they overlook crucial differences in infrastructure, culture, and history.
-As a result, assistive technologies often fail, not due to poor function, but because they weren't designed for this world.
+When applied elsewhere, they miss crucial differences in infrastructure, culture, and history.
+As a result, assistive technologies often fail, not because they don't work, but because they weren't designed for this world.

 Inclusive design is often framed as universal, but most frameworks used today were developed in the West, for Western contexts.
-When applied elsewhere, they overlook crucial differences in infrastructure, culture, and history.
-As a result, assistive technologies often fail, not due to poor function, but because they weren't designed for this world.
+When applied elsewhere, they miss crucial differences in infrastructure, culture, and history.
+As a result, assistive technologies often fail, not because they don't work, but because they weren't designed for this world.

 Inclusive design is often framed as universal, but most frameworks used today were developed in the West, for Western contexts.
-When applied elsewhere, they overlook crucial differences in infrastructure, culture, and history.
-As a result, assistive technologies often fail, not due to poor function, but because they weren't designed for this world.
+When applied elsewhere, they miss crucial differences in infrastructure, culture, and history.
+As a result, assistive technologies often fail, not because they don't work, but because they weren't designed for this world.

 Culture is infrastructure too.